- What MSRP Means

-Read on to learn about MSRP and a few other pricing-related terms so you’ll be armed with knowledge and the right vocabulary when you visit a dealership.
+Read on to learn about MSRP and a few other pricing-related terms so you’ll be armed with knowledge and the right vocabulary when you visit a dealership to buy a new car.

 TIP: If you’re researching a used car online, check the vehicle history report.
 Sometimes you can find out the MSRP of a vehicle on the original car window sticker if it gets posted with the report.